Emomali Rahmon: Early life

 Rahmon was born as Emomali Sharipovich Rakhmonov (Note: Эмомали́ Шари́пович Рахмо́нов) to Sharif Rahmonov (c.
 1912–1992) and Mayram Sharifova (1910–2004), a peasant family in Danghara, Kulob Oblast (present-day Khatlon Region).
-His father was a Red Army veteran of World War II, and recipient of the Order of Glory in the 2nd and 3rd degrees.
+His father was a Red Army veteran of World War II and recipient of the Order of Glory in the 2nd and 3rd degrees.
 From 1971 to 1974, Rahmon served in the Soviet Union's Pacific Fleet, during which he was stationed in the Primorsky Krai.
-After completing military service, Rahmon returned to his native village where he worked for some time as an electrician.
+After completing military service, Rahmon returned to his native village, where he worked for some time as an electrician.

-As a rising apparatchik in Tajikistan, he became a chairman of the collective state farm of his native Danghara.
+As a rising apparatchik in Tajikistan, he became the chairman of the collective state farm of his native Danghara.
 According to his official biography, Rahmon graduated from the Tajik State National University with a specialist's degree in economics in 1982.
 After working for several years in the Danghara Sovkhoz, Rahmon was appointed chairman of the sovkhoz in 1987.

 Early politics

 In 1990, Rahmon was elected a people's deputy to the Supreme Soviet of the Tajik SSR.
 President Rahmon Nabiyev was forced to resign in the first months of the Civil War in August 1992.
 Akbarsho Iskandrov, Speaker of the Supreme Soviet, became acting president.
 Iskandarov resigned in November 1992 in an attempt to end the civil unrest.
 That same month, the Supreme Soviet met in Khujand for its 16th session and declared Tajikistan a parliamentary republic.
 Rahmon was then elected by the members of the Supreme Soviet as its chairman (as the parliamentary republican system adopted by Tajikistan did not provide for a ceremonial president, he was also head of state) and the head of government.
-Former Interior Minister Yaqub Salimov later recalled that Rahmon's appointment was made because he was "nondescript", in which other field commanders thought that he could be cast aside "when he had served his purpose."
+Former Interior Minister Yaqub Salimov later recalled that Rahmon's appointment was made because he was "nondescript", as other field commanders thought that he could be cast aside "when he had served his purpose."